gvwilson/sensibleadventures/gleam/gleam.md

 face.
 "Oh, he knows, Number One.
 We all know, and we're all very grateful that you---"

-One of the snarly-dogs raised its head and bared its teeth, growling deep in its throat.
+One of the clankers raised its head and bared its teeth, growling deep in its throat.
 The schoolteacher hesitated, then stepped back, hanging his head.
 Everyone else looked at the ground too, embarrassed, afraid, or both.